Where do Diamonds come from?

 The demand from consumers and retailers to know the country of origin began about a decade ago.
 Back then the technology and ability to store that information and track each rough diamond’s journey through the rough sale, cutting process and sale to a retailer relied on then non-existent software and systems.
 Gradually these processes are being implemented.

 Consider each rough diamond.
 Most larger stones are sawn and cut into two or up to 20 smaller diamonds.
-View Video Most diamond cutting manufacturers on-sell some of their rough diamonds.
+Most diamond cutting manufacturers on-sell some of their rough diamonds.
 One of our suppliers rarely polishes any diamonds below half a carat.
 Tiffany’s cutting manufacturer, Laurelton, has annual sales where they sell off rough.
 While each of those companies knows the origin of all or most of their rough diamonds, most of the smaller companies that buy the goods will not have the sophisticated facilities to handle individual identification.

-One of our large suppliers identify the origins of more than 2/3rds of their diamonds.
+One of our large suppliers identifies the origins of more than 2/3rds of their diamonds.
 That number is growing as they sell out of older stocks and as more of their rough is tracked through their processes.
 The numbers I mentioned above are from my actual searches and number crunching.
 They are growing all the time over the past few years.

 DE BEERS TRADING ARM